hadley0828/JSON-java/README.md

 # Overview

+The MileStone5 for UCI SWE 262P
+Open IntelliJ IDEA,
+Import the project and choose JSON-java,
+Import as Gradle project,

+This homework can be found in the test file whose name is Milestone5.java

+I use java future to do ASYNC things.
+And using  two thread to simultaneously parse the file is faster than just using main thread to do it.

+using two threads ASYNC in a List costs 1382 millisecond, using two threads one by one costs 1457 millisecond

 The MileStone project for UCI 262P the difference of time cost between outside and inside library implementation for Milestone1 task4
 outside: 12ms